 Students are not permitted to set-up and operate their own wireless routers in the residence halls.
-Please contact OTS Student Computing Services and we will evaluate your room for possible upgrades.
+Please contact OTS Student Computing Services (SCS) at 410-704-5151 and we'll evaluate your room for possible upgrades.

-You may simply plug your game console directly into the ResNet.
+Simply plug your game console directly into the ResNet.
 The server will automatically recognize and adapt to your device.
-Or, you may configure your wireless console to connect to the tu-openaccess network.
+Or, configure your wireless console to connect to the tu-openaccess network.

 Yes.
 You may not connect a wired or wireless router to the ResNet.
 OTS reserves the right to review other devices on a case-by-case basis to insure that they do not cause problems on the ResNet.